 An Advanced Diploma: Agricultural Management or equivalent Agricultural qualification, with the appropriate instructional offerings.
+An average mark of 60% as well as 60% in the main subjects must be obtained at an Advanced Diploma level.

 Refer to paragraph 1 under the heading "Admission to a higher level of study" (point 2 of this chapter).